4 Sources

 Copy Link

-Intel is in active negotiations with Google and Amazon to provide advanced chip packaging services for their custom AI processors, according to multiple sources cited by WIRED
+Intel is actively negotiating with Google and Amazon to provide advanced chip packaging services for their custom AI processors, according to multiple sources cited in recent reports

 1